Guatape Colombia Travel Guide

 Buy fresh, locally grown vegetables for self-catering.

-Some stalls may sell fresh cheeses or dairy products.
+Some stalls may sell fresh cheeses or items made from milk.

 The marketplace sometimes has simple, prepared local meals.

-Extremely restricted to non--existent.
+Extremely limited to non-existent.
 Tourists having these requirements should plan to self-cater or bring their own food.

 Specific dietary restrictions require careful planning.